Academic Works

 Systems Administration

-Storage Management Project Summer 2025 - Linux 2
+Storage Management - Linux II

-Failover Clustering Summer 2025 - Virtualization
+Failover Clustering - Virtualization

 Cloud